For 50 years, the Legal Education Opportunity Program has made law school accessible for disadvantaged students.

 Once students enroll, LEOP supports them throughout their tenure at UC Law SF, offering a weeklong orientation, academic counseling, practice exams, and help preparing for the bar exam and job interviews, among other resources and services.

 McGriff knows the benefits of LEOP firsthand.
 She was working as a teacher when she decided to attend law school in 1993 to better advocate for underserved communities.
 Her passion for social justice was inspired in part by her mother, Lulann Sapp McGriff, a civil rights activist who was a four-term president of the San Francisco chapter of the NAACP.
 “LEOP allowed me to access a top-tier legal institution and set the foundation for my career,” McGriff said.
 “One of the best things about it was the community; the connections you make and resources you share ultimately help you advance.”

-McGriff, who has worked as a civil litigator, served as the senior legislative aide to a member of the San Francisco Board of Supervisors, directed diversity pipeline programs for The Bar Association of San Francisco and ran another law school’s Law Student Support Department (while simultaneously working in its Law Career Development Department) before returning to UC Hastings in December 2017.
+McGriff, who has worked as a civil litigator, served as the senior legislative aide to a member of the San Francisco Board of Supervisors, directed diversity pipeline programs for The Bar Association of San Francisco and ran another law school’s Law Student Support Department (while simultaneously working in its Law Career Development Department) before returning to UC Law SF in December 2017.
 As McGriff puts it, the opportunity to uphold LEOP’s values “lit my fire, melted my butter, and rang my bell.”

 Origins in Student Activism

 In the late 1960s, movements to protest the Vietnam War, protect the environment, and defend the rights of women and minorities swept campuses across the country.
 At UC Law SF, this spirit animated student activists to push the school to expand minority admissions.